Do you ever feel that when talking to you staff things go “in one ear and out the other”?

-That’s because it probably is.
-You’re delivering the information in an Auditory style, one of the adult learning styles.
+That’s because it probably does.
+You’re delivering the information in an Auditory style, just one of the adult learning styles.

-In my business we have the ABC of client satisfaction as well as a series of “checklists” titled Checklist A, Checklist B and so on.
+In my business (Cloud 9 Bookkeeping), we have the ABC of client satisfaction.
+Additionally, we have a series of “checklists” titled Checklist A, Checklist B and so on.
 The use of both an acronym and a logical series.

-Another benefit to a thorough induction process is that if the new-bee (or any staff member) is not following a certain process you can re-deliver that section of the induction or ask the whole induction be done again.
+Another benefit to a thorough induction process, is that if the new-bee (or any staff member) is not following a certain process, you can re-deliver that section of the induction.
+Alternatively, ask for the entire induction to be done again.

-To keep this information organised I recommend the software tool bloomfire http://bloomfire.com
+To keep this information organised, I recommend the software tool bloomfire.